saaspegasus/pegasus-docs/experimental/react-front-end.md

 - Only a very limited subset of Pegasus functionality is available in the front end.
 - The front end styles only support Tailwind CSS.
 - Internationalization (translations) are not supported.
-- There is not yet any guidance/support for production deployment of the front end.

 ## Troubleshooting